IS MATTER AROUND US PURE? in 1 Shot | FULL Chapter Coverage (Concepts + PYQs) | Class-9th Chemistry

 • Pure substances are those without any adulteration, like pure milk or ghee.

-• Pure substances are made up of only one kind of particles, such as gold or oxygen.
+• Pure substances are made up of only one kind of particles, such as gold particles in gold.

 • Pure substances are homogeneous in nature and have a definite set of properties.